-Adeline Webber is a proud member of the Teslin Tlingit First Nation.
+Ms. Webber is a proud member of the Teslin Tlingit Council.
 She was born and raised in Whitehorse, where she spent most of her career working in the federal public service, including serving as the Yukon District Director for the Public Service Commission of Canada.

-Now retired, she continues to be involved in the cause closest to her heart, as vice-president of the Whitehorse Aboriginal Women’s Circle, an organization she founded.
+Now retired, she continues to be involved in the cause closest to her heart, as president of the Whitehorse Aboriginal Women’s Circle, an organization she founded.

-In addition to being an honorary lifetime member of the Skookum Jim Friendship Centre, she has received various other recognitions for her work and advocacy, including the Canada 125 Commemorative Medal and the Queen’s Diamond Jubilee Medal.
+In addition to being an honorary lifetime member of the Skookum Jim Friendship Centre, she has received various other recognitions for her work and advocacy, including the 125th Anniversary of the Confederation of Canada Medal and the Queen Elizabeth II Diamond Jubilee Medal.